 How does a strong male ego take that sort of attitude?
 He expresses his feelings in one brief sentence.
 "I owe her my life."

 ♦ ♦ ♦ ♦ ♦

-This article was originally published in Coping® with Cancer magazine, September/October 1993.
+This article was printed from copingmag.com and was originally published in Coping® with Cancer magazine, September/October 1993.